 September’s Stories and Poems

-September’s selection of stories and poems have been chosen by Clare Ellis, Head of Learning and Quality, and Lisa Spurgin, Learning and Quality Coordinator.
+September’s selection of stories and poems have been chosen by Dr. Clare Ellis, Head of Learning and Quality, and Lisa Spurgin, Learning and Quality Coordinator.

 All of this month’s stories represent a diverse range of human experiences that span across different countries, cultures and times.
 Each story explores how moments of self-discovery are influenced by the people and beliefs that surround us, and how we might move and grow across social and cultural divides as well as become trapped by them.
 Hopefully there will be at least one here that speaks to you.